luciusmagn/magnusi.tech/posts/alma.md

 it influence me, but I feel it every time.
 It's just that the time I spend with you is so precious to me and I am anxious about the time these moments will end.
 If I could stop time, I'd keep our moments forever.

+This night, I felt like I was losing you the entire time.
+I was in great physical pain and I was worried about everything.
+And sadly, you were too drunk or too distracted to see this.
+It felt horrible.

 There is an invisible noose around my neck and it's slowly tightening and it seems only I can see it.
 But if I would know that it will lead to a happier Almink, I'd do a flip down the gallows right now.
 You are so unreal to me,